 Tweed and Byron schools with the highest NAPLAN results as of 2014

 This data is from 2014.
-Newer data is not yet available in a reliable form.
-Individual schools will be able to give you a more accurate update with their 2016 information.
+Individual schools will be able to give you a more accurate update with their latest information.

 - Lindisfarne Anglican Grammar School – 94th percentile

 - Mount St Patrick College – 91st percentile

 - Byron Bay High School – 86th percentile

 - Cape Byron Rudolph Steiner School – 86th percentile

 - Tweed Valley Adventist College – 86th percentile